-About .ca Domains
+About .ca domains

-Canadian Internet Registration Authority (CIRA) is the sponsor and our backend provider for the country-code top-level domain name (ccTLD) .ca extension that represents Canada.
+Canadian Internet Registration Authority (CIRA) is the sponsor and our backend provider for the country-code domain (ccTLD) .ca extension that represents Canada.

-|IDN||Supported, é, ë, ê, è, â, à, æ, ô, œ, ù, û, ü, ç, î, ï and ÿ5|
+- IDNs: Supported - é, ë, ê, è, â, à, æ, ô, œ, ù, û, ü, ç, î, ï and ÿ

-- If you don’t pay for the renewal within 30 days of the expiration date, you can attempt to recover your .ca domain name, and there might be a fee.
+- If you don’t pay for the renewal within 30 days of the expiration date, you can attempt to recover your .ca domain.
+There may be a fee.

 - Transfers normally take five to seven days from the time you authorize them.
 However, a .ca transfer goes through immediately after you enter the authorization code and click Finish.